waynesutton/learnconvex/README.md

 - If you're new to Convex, the [Overview](https://docs.convex.dev/understanding/) is a good place to start
 - Check out the [Hosting and Deployment](https://docs.convex.dev/production/) docs for how to deploy your app
 - Read the [Best Practices](https://docs.convex.dev/understanding/best-practices/) guide for tips on how to improve your app further
+- For Vercel deployment specifically, see the [Vercel Guide](https://docs.convex.dev/production/hosting/vercel)

 ## HTTP API